-We measure fishery impact at each time step as the ratio of the estimated biomass to the biomass that would have occurred in the historical absence of fishing.
+Fishery impact at each time step can be expressed as the ratio of the estimated biomass to the biomass that would have occurred in the historical absence of fishing.
 This is a useful variable to monitor, as it can be computed both at the region level and for the IO as a whole.
 The two trajectories are plotted in Figure 36.
 Impacts are highest in regions 1, 2 and 3, while the strong declines in biomass in regions 4 and 5 are only partly attributable to the effect of fishing.
 The fishery impact in region 2 accounts for a high proportion of the reduction in total IO biomass that is attributable to fishing.

 The biomass ratios are plotted in Figure 37.
-These figures indicate higher levels of fishery depletion (50-70% reduction) of yellowfin tuna in regions 1, 2 and 5.
-For the entire IO, recent levels of fishing have resulted in about a 40% reduction in total biomass.
-The fishery impact is estimated to be considerably higher for the longline logistic selectivity model (approximately 55% reduction in total IO biomass).
+These figures indicate higher levels of fishery depletion (35-55% reduction) of yellowfin tuna in regions 1, 2 and 5.
+For the entire IO, recent levels of fishing have resulted in about a 45% reduction in total biomass.